qu4lity/tid-kube5g/ansible/README.md

 ansible-playbook bootstrap.yml

 ## Caveat:
-- For Calico role you need to pip3 install --user openshift
+- For Calico and MetalLB roles you need to pip3 install --user openshift